 The aggregate number of shares of common stock originally authorized for grant under the 2008 Plan was 2,900,000.
-At our annual shareholder meeting held in February 2011, the shareholders approved an amendment which increased the aggregate number of shares available for grant by 2,400,000 shares; and at our annual shareholder meeting held in February 2014, the shareholders approved an amendment which increased the aggregate number of shares available for grant under the 2008 Plan by an additional 2,350,000 shares.
-Any officer, key employee and/or non-employee director or any of our affiliates is eligible for awards under the 2008 Plan.
-Our initial grant of awards under the 2008 Plan was on April 23, 2008.
+In February 2011 and February 2014, shareholders approved an increase of the aggregate shares available for grant by 2,400,000 shares and 2,350,000 shares, respectively.
+Any officer, key employee and/or non-employee director is eligible for awards under the 2008 Plan.
 Our practice is to grant stock options and restricted stock units to non-employee directors on the last business day of each fiscal year, with an additional grant of options to each director on the date of his or her first anniversary of service.
 Once we receive approval from the Board of Directors in December, we grant stock options, restricted stock awards, restricted stock units and/or performance shares to officers, management and key employees.
 Occasionally, we may make additional grants to key employees at other times during the year.